Alvaro Nunez Carbullanca

 Chilean Composer and bell ringer based in Italy, interested in the resulting sounds, perceptions, images, and mechanisms derived from recursive human body movements.

-He has received the first prize of the XIII Premio Andrés Gaos de Composición Musical (Spain, 2019), has been finalist of Breaking Music composition competition, Ensemble Syntax (Italy 2019), and he has received grants by MacDowell Foundation (USA, 2024), Kone Foundation (Finland, 2023), Now&Next Tanzhaus Dusseldorf (Germany, 2019), Conservatorio Giuseppe Verdi di Milano (Italy, 2017-2018), Fondazione Adolfo Pini (Italy, 2017), Ministry of Culture, (Chile 2006-2008; 2015-2016; 2022), and Subantartic Biocultural Conservation program (Chile, 2012-2014).
+He won the first prize in the XIII Premio Andrés Gaos de Composición Musical (Spain 2019), was a finalist in the Breaking Music composition competition, Ensemble Syntax (Italy 2019), and he has received grants from the MacDowell Foundation (USA 2024), Kone Foundation (Finland 2023), Now & Next Tanzhaus Dusseldorf (Germany 2019), Conservatorio Giuseppe Verdi di Milano (Italy 2017–2018), Fondazione Adolfo Pini (Italy 2017), Ministry of Culture (Chile 2006–2008; 2015–2016; 2022), and the Sub-Antarctic Biocultural Conservation Program (Chile 2012–2014).